-&lt;sup>1On November 21, 2016 the Wisconsin Department of Administration approved a cooperative plan submitted by the Village of Silver Lake and the Town of Salem.
+&lt;sup>aOn November 21, 2016 the Wisconsin Department of Administration approved a cooperative plan submitted by the Village of Silver Lake and the Town of Salem.
 Effective February 14, 2017 the two municipalities merged to become the Village of Salem Lakes.
-As of February 14, 2017, the plan implementation responsibilities for the Village of Silver Lake and the Town of Salem are assigned to the Village of Salem Lakes.
+As of February 14, 2017, the plan implementation responsibilities for the Village of Salem Lakes.